Quality Management

 Electronic Surveillance System for the Early Notification of Community-based Epidemics (ESSENCE) and eMEDS® Integration Project

-MIEMSS’ Electronic Surveillance System for the Early Notification of Community-based Epidemics (ESSENCE) interface links EMS patient encounter data with other statewide healthcare data shared to ESSENCE.
-This combination of EMS, Hospital, Primary Care, Pharmacy, and other data sources give public health partners enhanced situational awareness for potential disease outbreaks and epidemics.
+MIEMSS’ Electronic Surveillance System for the Early Notification of Community-based Epidemics (ESSENCE) interface links EMS patient encounter data with other statewide healthcare data shared with ESSENCE.
+This combination of EMS, Hospital, Primary Care, Pharmacy, and other data sources gives public health partners enhanced situational awareness for potential disease outbreaks and epidemics.